Children

 We provide resources to help kids engage with the service, including age-appropriate guides to the liturgy, children’s bibles, and worship challenges encouraging children to learn the basics of worship and memorize important scriptures.

-Help kids navigate the bulletin, find hymns, look up scripture, etc. (children learn by doing!)
+Help kids navigate the prayer book, find hymns, look up scripture, etc. (children learn by doing!)

 If you're a parent, try to find a place to sit where your child will be able to see and participate in what is going on.